pchalamet/fbus/README.md

 * events: messages that are broadcasted (see `Publish`)
 * commands: messages that are sent to one client (see `Send` or `Reply`)

-For more information, see CQRS/Event Sourcing literature.
+It's advised to shared same definitions for types across publishers and consumers.
+If you do not share types, ensure you expose types using same namespaces.

-To avoid mistakes, messages are marked with a dummy interface:
+To avoid mistakes, messages are marked with a dummy interface.

-For events:
+### Events
 ```
 type EventMessage =
     { msg: string }
     interface FBus.IMessageEvent
 ````

-For commands:
+### Commands
 ```
 type CommandMessage =
     { msg: string }
     interface FBus.IMessageCommand
 ```
+### Sharding
 For sharding scenarios, messages must also implement the `IMessageKey` interface:
 ```
 type IMessageKey =
     abstract Key: string with get
 ```
 **NOTE:** the default routing key is an empty string.

-**NOTE:** it's advised to shared same definitions for types across publishers and consumers.
-If you do not share types, ensure you expose types using same namespaces.

 ## Builder
 Prior using the bus, a configuration must be built: